 You should postpone routine dental visits until chemotherapy is over.
 Sometimes dental work can cause an infection in your mouth.
 Infections can be harder to treat when your immune system is weakened by chemotherapy.

-If you have dental work or a cleaning that cannot wait until after treatment ends, you should go to the dentist before chemotherapy begins.
+If you have dental work or a cleaning that cannot wait until after treatment ends, it’s best go to the dentist before chemotherapy begins.

-Although the above precautions are important, you should not feel the need to delay activities such as travel.
+You should not feel the need to delay travel.
 In general, it is safe to travel by plane, train or bus while undergoing chemotherapy.